matfouc/delcampe-email-notification/README.md

-# delcampeEmailNotification
+# delcampe-email-notification
-Receive email notifications when there are specific events happening to your Delcampe account (i.e. when the 1st bid is received)
+Receive email notifications when there is items with active bids.
+Email notification is sent once a day at a certain hour